Midweek round-up: Friendly fire as Non-League gets ready to return!

-National League Woking picked up their first win of pre-season with a hard-fought 2-1 victory at Westfield as Non-League warmed up to return!
+National League Woking picked up their first win of pre-season with a hard-fought 2-1 victory at Westfield as Non-League warmed up to return, writes Alex Thrower.

 With manager Alan Dowson naming two different teams either side of half-time on Tuesday night, the Cards’ big names dominated the first period.